chuksjoe/AutoMart/README.md

   [Screenshot for posting new ad](https://drive.google.com/open?id=1Zb9Ay3qxB6QZ4GNO_DlVGrq8busO2IBo)

-- **My Ads**: this page presents to the user a list of all the ads he/she has posted, both sold and unsold, with buttons to either update the price of the ad, mark the ad as sold, or delete the ad from the database.
+- **My Ads**: this page presents to the user a list of all the ads he/she has posted, both sold and unsold, with buttons to either update the price of the ad, mark the Ad as sold, or delete the Ad from the database.
 Just like the market place, he/she can also can preview a specific car or filter the list of car ads displayed.
 It can only be accessed when the user had loged in.
 It consumes the following API endpoint:

-  - `/api/v1/car?owner_id=<owner_id>` : which is a GET request that returns a list all the car ad posted by the user
+  - `/api/v1/car?owner_id=<owner_id>` : which is a GET request that returns a list all the car Ad posted by the user
-  - `/api/v1/car/:car_id/price` : which is a PATCH requet for updating the price of a car ad by the user
+  - `/api/v1/car/:car_id/price` : which is a PATCH requet for updating the price of a car Ad by the user
-  - `/api/v1/car/:car_id/status` : which is a PATCH request for marking a car ad a sold.
+  - `/api/v1/car/:car_id/status` : which is a PATCH request for marking a car Ad a sold.
-  - `/api/v1/car/:car_id` : which is a DELETE request for deleting a posted car ad with the specified Id by the owner
+  - `/api/v1/car/:car_id` : which is a DELETE request for deleting a posted car Ad with the specified Id by the owner

   [Screenshot of My Ads page](https://drive.google.com/open?id=1SF5zBMk6HrXGVvS3a7_1cNd37B4uyO0Q)